UBC-Stat-ML/humi2/README.md

 Again, outputs and configurations are similar to the GoF code, the main exception being the following files in the ``deliverables/poset-pipeline`` directory:

 - ``posets/[dataset]_[model].dot``: poset in dot format
+- ``posets/[condition1]_[condition2]_[conditioni].dot`` poset comparisons between condition 1 and condition 2, showing for condition i an assignment of edge changes into vertices that are likely to have changed position

 Also, by default all replicates are used, this can be controlled with the switch ``--nExperiments``, for example ``--nExperiments 1`` to use at most 1 replicates.